designly1/contentful-next-blog/README.md

 - A Github account (free as well)
 - Node.JS and NPM installed on your PC
 - A development IDE, such as Visual Studio Code (also free)

+The complete repository for this tutorial can be found [Here](https://github.com/designly1/contentful-next-blog).

+And a demo of this tutorial app can be found [Here](https://designly-blog-example.vercel.app)

 Ok, let's get started!